 - Make a copy of this line feature and merge all the features to a single feature.
 Name this 'line_merge'.
 This is used to create points.

 - Run the Add Z Information tool to add 3D length for the line_3d feature.
-From ArcToolbox, expand 3D Analyst Tools > 3D Features > Add Z Information.
+In ArcToolbox, expand 3D Analyst Tools > 3D Features > Add Z Information.
 This 3D length can then be used to calculate the M-values.

 - Create a Route from line_3d and call it 'route_3d'.
 This step is necessary as M-values are used to display the X-axis on the graph.
-From ArcToolbox, expand Linear Referencing Tools > Create Routes.
+In ArcToolbox, expand Linear Referencing Tools > Create Routes.

 - Convert the route_3d feature into points, 'route_3d_points'.
 In ArcToolbox, expand Data Management Tools > Features > Feature Vertices to Points.

 - Open the Add XY coordinates tool and run it for route_3d_points.
 In ArcToolbox, expand Data Management Tools > Features > Add XY Coordinates.
 This tool adds X, Y, Z and M values to the point features.

 - Intersect the route_3d_points feature with line_2d and name it 'point_3d_intersect'.
 In ArcToolbox, expand Analysis Tools > Overlay > Intersect.
 This adds a unique ID to route_3d_points based on line segments of line_2d.

 - Symbolize the point_3d_intersect points with unique values (line segment ID).

 - Create a graph (View > Graphs > Create) from the menu bar.

 - Wiki.GIS.com: Digital Elevation Model

 - ArcGIS Desktop Help: Fundamentals of creating profile graphs